Waste and Recycling

 Yes.
-In conjunction with the start of the new service, the number of recycling banks will be reduced.
+In conjunction with the start of the service, the number of recycling banks will be reduced.
 These sites will be bigger and conveniently located throughout the district to ensure they remain close to residents; however, it is likely that some residents may have to travel further to use them.
 But as you will be able to recycle cardboard, cartons and plastic packaging at home this should make it easier for you.

-These new recycling banks will allow you to recycle the same materials that you recycle at home and textiles, books, DVDs, shoes and light bulbs, as well.
+These recycling banks will allow you to recycle the same materials that you recycle at home and textiles, books, DVDs, shoes and light bulbs, as well.

 I have been allocated a bag, but feel I can accommodate a bin.
 Is it possible to change?